hongymagic/k2/README.md

 ├── knexfile.js                 # Configuration for knex.js
 ├── migrations/                 # Database migrations.
 See below for more info ├── seeds/                      # Database seeds.
-See below for more info ├── tests/                      # Integration tests using supertest.
+See below for more info ├── tests/                      # Integration tests using supertest └── src/
-└── src/
     ├── db.js                   # DB instance used by the app and/or models
     ├── models/                 # ORM models written in ES6 classes
-    ├── modules/                # Route-Controller pair for koa2
-    │   ├── auth/               # Sample /authenticate module
+    ├── middleware/             # Custom middleware to be used by modules ├── modules/                # Route-Controller pair for koa2 │   ├── auth/               # Sample /authenticate module
     │   ├── graphql/            # GraphQL